A family talks together as they stand around a kitchen island.

 • Enable multi-factor authentication.
 Multi-factor authentication can keep someone from getting into your account, even if they know your username and password.
 Multi-factor authentication usually requires using more than one method to verify your identity when logging into an account.
 For instance, you may need to provide your password and username, which would be one factor, then type in a code sent to your smartphone via text, which would be the second.
 Multi-factor authentication can be critical to keeping your financial accounts safe from would-be cyberthieves.

-Taking extra steps to keep your confidential information safe is essential, but your identity and accounts could still be compromised in a data breach.
-Getting identity theft coverage could help you quickly respond if someone uses your information without your permission, and it can help you recover if you are a victim of fraud.
+Taking extra steps to keep your confidential information safe is essential, but your identity and accounts could still be at risk in a data breach.
+Identity theft coverage could help you quickly respond if someone uses your information without your permission, and it can help you recover if you are a victim of fraud.

 Was this article helpful?